Soccer-Barca's Messi sees red as Bilbao claim Super Cup glory | Sports-Games

 Messi, who returned to the starting lineup after missing the semi-final victory over Real Sociedad through injury, was dismissed after striking Asier Villalibre in the final minute.
 The Argentine had been heavily involved in a more positive way as Barca took the lead five minutes before the break.

 Messi's goalbound effort was blocked, falling to the feet of Antoine Griezmann, who netted the first of his two goals.
-Bilbao's riposte was immediate as Oscar De Marcos met Inaki Williams' cross two minutes later to send the sides in level at halftime.
+Bilbao's responded as Oscar De Marcos met Inaki Williams' cross two minutes later to send the sides in level at halftime.

-Raul Garcia had a header disallowed for offside by VAR after the restart as Bilbao enjoyed the better chances in a tense affair.
+Raul Garcia's header was disallowed for offside by VAR after the restart as Bilbao had the better chances in a tense affair.
 However, French forward Griezmann looked to have won it for the Catalans with a goal against the run of play 14 minutes from time, only for substitute Villalibre to volley home in the 90th minute to send the game into the extra period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)